hddm-devs/hddm/README.rst

 Wiecki TV, Sofer I and Frank MJ (2013).
 HDDM: Hierarchical Bayesian estimation of the Drift-Diffusion Model in Python.
 Front.
 Neuroinform.
 7:14. doi: 10.3389/fninf.2013.00014

+If you use the HDDMrl, please cite the `original HDDM RL tutorial paper`_:

+Pedersen, M. L., & Frank, M. J. (2020).
+Simultaneous hierarchical bayesian parameter estimation for reinforcement learning and drift diffusion models: a tutorial and links to neural data.
+Computational Brain & Behavior, 3(4), 458-471.

-If you use the HDDMnn, HDDMnnRegressor, HDDMnnStimCoding or HDDMnnRL class, please cite the `lan extension`_:
+If you use any of the HDDMnn, HDDMnnRegressor, HDDMnnStimCoding or HDDMnnRL classes, please cite the `lan extension`_ and the `new tutorial paper`_:

 Alexander Fengler, Lakshmi N Govindarajan, Tony Chen, Michael J Frank (2021).
 Likelihood approximation networks (LANs) for fast inference of simulation models in cognitive neuroscience. eLife 10:e65074. doi: 10.7554/eLife.65074

+Fengler, A., Bera, K., Pedersen, M. L., & Frank, M. J. (2022).
+Beyond Drift Diffusion Models: Fitting a Broad Class of Decision and Reinforcement Learning Models with HDDM.
+Journal of Cognitive Neuroscience, 34(10), 1780-1805.

 Published papers using HDDM
 ===========================